 ”At Helsinki Challenge, I’ve seen a very interesting appetite for doing science in a different way,” describes Gemma Milne, science journalist and co-founder of Science Disrupt.
-She visited the Helsinki Challenge Experimentation Clinic in the beginning of October.
+She visited the Helsinki Challenge Experimentation Clinic in October.

 How did you first hear about Helsinki Challenge?

 My co-founder at Science Disrupt came across Helsinki Challenge on Twitter.
 He saw it and thought: that’s a very Science Disrupt kind of thing, doing science in a different way and getting senior scientists to do an accelerator like startups would.
 We thought it was a very innovative idea, because we hadn’t really seen a similar project elsewhere, at least in the same extent.

 Why does science need disruption?

 Science Disrupt is a media and network organization that connects scientists, entrepreneurs, people from government, VCs, designers, coders, all interested in science innovation and the disruption of science.
 We ask questions such as how to do science differently and how to move science forward faster.

 There are two sides to the subject: changing research and innovation and getting science out of the lab.
 We need to think about how to make science less biased and how to make universities more open and impactful, amongst other things.

 Many people are talking about for example making health more technologically advanced but the discussion is very siloed.
 Not that many people link changing the way we do science and science startups with changing funding.
 We see science as an ecosystem and focus on the scientific process, which might seem boring but for me is the most fascinating thing.

 What field of research are you most interested in at the moment?

 Energy.
 There are so many interesting questions in that field that haven’t been solved yet, for example storage and how to create an efficient system of supply and demand for renewables.
 There is a huge opportunity for many advanced technologies that other industries are using but have not reached energy yet.